Shoebill/shoebill-api/README.md

 You can download and browse all the builds from our Jenkins server located at [Jenkins](http://ci.gtaun.net/) or directly download the newest version from [here](http://ci.gtaun.net/job/shoebill-api/lastSuccessfulBuild/artifact/target/shoebill-api-1.1-SNAPSHOT.jar)

-# Documentation
+# Getting Started & Documentation

-You can take a look at our [Github-Wiki](https://github.com/Shoebill/shoebill-api/wiki)
+You should take a look at our [Github-Wiki](https://github.com/Shoebill/shoebill-api/wiki)

 # Resources